alaa-eid127/fetching-data-/README.md

-# fetching-data-
+# fetching-data-react js
-fetching data by using pure promise javascript
+fetching data by using a pure promise javascript in react framework